ibm-cloud-docs/cephaas/sds_hosts_delete.md

 {: #deleting-sds-all-volume-mapping-hosts-cli}
 {: cli}

-Use the `host-vol-deleteall` command and specify the `HOST-ID` and `INSTANCEID` to delete all volumes associated with the given host id based on the instance id.
+Use the `host-vol-deleteall` command and specify the `HOST-ID` and `INSTANCEID` to delete all volumes that are associated with the given host id based on the instance id.

 The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when CephaaS was configured.
 It is in the URL form.
 For example, `https://{on-prem}.endpoint.com:{port number}/v1`.
 {: note}